dsg-innosource/foreflow-docs/overview.md

 ### Bug Fixes

-- Resolved an issue where Reference Column record ID's where being displayed in Dashboard visualizations instead of the Reference Column value.
+- Resolved an issue where Reference Column record ID's were being displayed in Dashboard visualizations instead of the Reference Column value

 - Resolved an issue where Table Actions were not firing under certain conditions